Erodotos/Hyperledger-Fabric-Network/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+NOTE : The following instractions have been tested on an Ubuntu 18.04.4 LTS Virtual Machine with 4 cores, 8GB RAM and 80GB secondary storage.

 ### Prerequisites

-What things you need to install the software and how to install them
+We will need the followin to be installed in order to make Hyperledger Fabric work :

+*Git
+*cURL
+*Docker
+*Docker Compose
+*Go
+*Node.js
+*NPM
+*Python 2.7

 ```
 Give examples